ALBUM REVIEW: Marika Hackman – Big Sigh

 Setting the tone for Big Sigh, Hackman introduces the album with a low-spirited instrumental track “The Ground.”
 As the track comes to a close, Hackman’s newest record feels eerily familiar as she and the listener prepare to delve into anxiety’s suffocating grip.
 The lyrics of lead single, “No Caffeine” read as a simple pep talk in the midst of an anxiety attack.
 “Occupy your mind, don’t stay home / Talk to all your friends, but don’t look at your phone.”

-Marika Hackman - No Caffeine (Official Video) (Explicit)
+Marika Hackman - No Caffeine (Official Music Video) (Explicit)

 Third track, “Big Sigh,” staggers away from the dream-pop of the singer-songwriter’s previous record Any Human Friend (2019).
 Rather the title track is a semi-rock ballad composed of creeping drumbeats and piercing self-analysis.
 “God loves a trier (Radio Silence) / I’ll call you when I fall apart / Don’t bend on my sucker heart.”
 Shedding the colorful details of her mid-twenties, Hackman’s lyrics and harmonies continue to hit home.